 Circulation figures are declining steadily in almost all areas, although some print media reported an increase in readership last year.
 Many large Danish media no longer report their numbers, relying instead on the reader numbers determined by the polling research group Gallup, which provides specific figures on reach.

 New, quality media are currently developing online, such as zetland.dk, where readers pay for individual articles.
 The site is financed exclusively by this income.
 Customers are however allowed to share the articles they have paid for on platforms like Facebook so that others can read them.

 In the area of media consumption in general, it is becoming apparent that young people are watching less and less television - 12 to 18 year olds, for example, only consume 49 minutes a day, while the over 55s watch 262 minutes of television a day.
 The latter are also spending less time reading newspapers.
 A growing number of Danes now use their smartphones to keep abreast of current affairs.

-The Belgian media concern De Persgroep took over the company Berlingske Media from the Mecom media group in June 2014.
-The tabloid B.T. merged with the free daily Metroexpress in 2016 in order to expand its reach (also online).
 Twitter is used by journalists and politicians but is not often cited as a source.
-Denmark lacks a serious political blog culture.
+Outside of the debates conducted by politicians and others on the websites of the major newspapers, Denmark lacks a serious political blog culture.
 The most popular blogs are on fashion and gourmet cooking.

-Public radio and television are financed via licence fees.
-Plans to privatise the country's second TV channel, TV2 were abandoned and instead it became a pay channel.
-However the centre-right government that was formed in November 2016 is determined to push ahead with privatisation.
 In the sphere of radio there are around fifteen private stations alongside the public ones.
-Radio24syv, operated by the media publishers Berlingske Media, enjoys nationwide success.
+Radio24syv, operated by the media group Berlingske Media, enjoys nationwide success.